orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 - Problem 1: gpios with PRU support are limited
 - enabler: relay-switching of targets by beaglebone (not necessarily PRU-Pins)
 - problem 2: how to distinguish between ICs automatically
-- enabler: software-defined PRU-openOCD could try to probe, get chip-ID with various methods (jtag, swd)
+- enabler: software-defined PRU-openOCD could try to probe, get chip-ID with various methods (jtag, swd), similar to JTAGulator
 - assessment:
    - hardware changes are fine, board space is not limited (cape can be bigger than beaglebone)
    - software could be more tricky -> py-lib should be "general" (without board-specific config), but target still has to be choosable, and target-firmware has to match the choosen target